anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.2"></a>
 ## 4.2 Host OS

-> This chapter should describe the requirements for a host os to run the software stack of Reference Architecture 2.

 The primary interface between the Physical / Virtual Infrastructure and any container-relevant components is the Host Operating System.
 This is the OS within which the container runtime exists, and within which the containers run (and therefore, the OS whose kernel is shared by said containers).
 This is shown in Figure 4-1 below.

 <p align="center"><img src="../figures/ch04_hostOS.png" alt="Kubernetes Host Operating System" Title="Kubernetes Host Operating System" width="65%"/></p>